Charles Taylor (Liberian politician): Personal life

 Charles Taylor is also said to have been the husband or partner to Agnes Reeves Taylor.
 Agnes and Charles met when Taylor was head of the General Services Agency in the mid-1980s during the regime of former President Samuel Kanyon Doe.
 According to Trial international, Charles Taylor and Agnes Reeves Taylor married in Ghana in 1986.
 However, according to allafrica.com, the two were never legally married.
 She is reported to have left Liberia in 1992 before the end of the civil war and settled in the United Kingdom where she was a lecturer at Coventry University.
 On 2 June 2017, she was arrested in London by the Metropolitan Police and charged with torture on the grounds of her suspected involvement with the National Patriotic Front of Liberia (NPFL) rebel group, which was led by her ex-husband, during the First Liberian Civil War, from 1989 to 1996.
 On 6 December 2019 the Central Criminal Court (The Old Bailey) in London decided to dismiss the charges against Agnes Reeves Taylor.
 The Court's decision came after the UK Supreme Court confirmed, in a historic judgment on 13 November 2019, that members of non-state armed groups may be prosecuted for crimes of torture under section 134(1) of the UK Criminal Justice Act 1988, thus legally paving the way for the case against Agnes Reeves Taylor to proceed to trial.
 However, after rendering its judgment, the UK Supreme Court sent the case back to the Central Criminal Court to consider further evidence from the prosecution's expert and apply the legal standard confirmed by the Supreme Court to the facts of the case.
 In order for a member of a non-state armed group to be prosecuted for torture, the group must have been exercising "governmental functions".
 The Central Criminal Court ruled that the evidence presented by the Crown Prosecution Service (CPS) failed to prove that the NPFL had the requisite authority over the relevant territory at the time the crimes in question were committed.
 Therefore, the court dismissed the case.

+On January 21, 2026, Jewel Howard-Taylor announced the death of their son, Charles Phillip Taylor Jr.